DJ King Flow interviews Rick Hyde for Mixtape Addict 50.

 Rick Hyde's music is available across all streaming platforms, including Apple Music, Spotify, and YouTube.
 For listeners seeking boom bap hip-hop rooted in authentic street narratives and lyrical precision, Hyde represents the essence of the genre in its purest form.

-DJ King Flow Mixtape Addict episode 50 (first hour).
+DJ King Flow Mixtape Addict episode 50.

 Rick Hyde & Benny The Butcher - Minimal Effort